wjakob/nanobind/docs/ndarray.rst

-Data *ownership* is an important aspect of this two-step process: because the NumPy array points directly into the storage of another object, nanobind must keep the ``Matrix4f`` instance alive as long as the NumPy array exists, which is explicitly requested via the :cpp:enumerator:`reference_internal
-<rv_policy::reference_internal>` return value policy.
-When wrapping an existing
-memory regions without copying, we must ensure that this memory region remains valid throughout the lifetime of the created array (more on this point shortly).
+Data *ownership* is an important aspect of this two-step process: because the NumPy array points directly into the storage of another object, nanobind must keep the ``Matrix4f`` instance alive as long as the NumPy array exists, which the :cpp:enumerator:`reference_internal <rv_policy::reference_internal>` return value policy signals to nanobind.
+More generally, wrapping an existing memory region without copying requires that that this memory region remains valid throughout the lifetime of the created array (more on this point :ref:`shortly
+<ndarray-ownership>`).

 Recall the discussion of the :ref:`nd-array constraint <ndarray-constraints-1>` template parameters.
 For the return path, you will generally want to add a